Musée régional de Vaudreuil-Soulanges: Architecture

 The museum occupies a two-story rectangular stone building with an attic as third floor.
 It features a four-sided mansard roof covered with cedar shingles.
 An annex was added in 1882, and a former woodshed is now connected via a corridor.
 The building has no basement.

 Architectural elements of the school building include an attic-style upper level, cruciform muntins in the ground-floor windows, arched dormers, and a small bell tower.
 In 1979 an expansion in the back of the building was added, designed by architect André Marchand (1931–2012).

 Mission and Collections

 The museum is dedicated to preserving the region's art de vivre— a French term referring to a refined way of life rooted in cultural traditions and everyday heritage.
 Its collection highlights everyday life, arts and crafts, and cultural traditions from the French regime to the modern era.
 A part of the museum is dedicated to the history of the building as former school for boys.
-Further, the museum shows and sales recent local artists' works.
+Furthermore, the museum shows and sells local artists' works.
 The museum serves elementary schools and high schools with a broad educational program tailored to Quebec's school curriculum.
 During the summer months, the museum invites day camps for half-day activities.
 The museum is listed in the Répertoire Culture-Éducation.

 Its collections cover a wide range of themes including: